EvansWinner/awesome-line-editors/README.md

 EDLIN came standard on MS-DOS machines and I believe up to about Windows 7, in some versions, at any rate.
-It is a little more friendly than ``ed(1)`` and a good deal little less powerful, at least the FreeDOS version seems to me.
+It is a little more friendly than ``ed(1)`` and a good deal little less powerful, at least the FreeDOS version seems so to me.
-It is more than enough for
-most use cases other, perhaps, than use in scripts.
-I intend to make sure this FDOS version will compile on MacOS and \*BSD.
+It is a functional text editor, though, for most use cases other, perhaps, than use in scripts.

 ### Versions

 #### xx-DOS version (MS-DOS, PC-DOS, whatever) versions

-It may be possible to usefully one of the old versions for DOS if you have old hardware but not so old you can't get data off of it.
+It may be possible to legitimately use one of the old versions for DOS if you have old hardware but not so old you can't get data off of it.
 Otherwise, this is here mainly for historical interest.